mujadara

 Inexpensive and filling, lentils are often a forgotten food.
 That needs to change!
 Lentils are an excellent source of energy and protein and can be easily incorporated into trail recipes.
 Find out how lentils can help you boost your energy and find some easy ways to use them in backpacking meals.

-Lentils are the edible seeds of legumes, a type of pulse, along with beans, field peas, and chickpeas.
-Like other legumes, lentils have a low glycemic index (GI) to slow the rate of energy released into the bloodstream.
-Their high fiber content also makes them filling and beneficial for digestive health.
-They are also naturally gluten-free, making them an excellent choice for hikers who want to reduce or avoid gluten.
+LLentils are the edible seeds of legumes, which fall under the category of pulses, alongside beans, field peas, and chickpeas.
+Like other legumes, lentils have a low glycemic index (GI), which helps slow the rate at which energy is released into the bloodstream.
+Their high fiber content not only makes them filling but also beneficial for digestive health.
+Furthermore, lentils are naturally gluten-free, making them an excellent option for hikers looking to reduce or avoid gluten.

 Lentils are excellent sustenance fuel for backpackers.
-Lentils slow down carbohydrate oxidation rate, feeding muscles steady energy during backpacking.
+Lentils slow down the rate of carbohydrate oxidation, providing muscles with steady energy during backpacking.
 Eating lentils offers two primary advantages for backpackers:

-Although lentils offer many benefits, combine them with other foods to make them a complete protein.
-Grains and pulses are complementary proteins.
-When eaten together, you get all nine essential amino acids.
-For example, cereal grains such as oats, quinoa, rice, and wheat, as well as nuts and seeds, such as chia seeds, hemp seeds, sesame seeds, and sunflower seeds.
+While lentils provide many benefits, it’s important to combine them with other foods to achieve a complete protein profile.
+Grains and pulses work as complementary proteins, and when consumed together, they provide all nine essential amino acids.
+For example, cereal grains such as oats, quinoa, rice, and wheat, as well as nuts and seeds, including chia, hemp, sesame, and sunflower.

 Incorporating this nutrient-rich staple into meals will extend your energy and help prevent nutritional gaps in your trail food.
 Ensure the dried lentils you pack are pre-cooked to save time and fuel.
 Standard dry lentils in grocery stores are uncooked and require a long cooking time, up to 40 minutes for whole lentils and 10 minutes for split.